barorif/Ellie/01 - Introduction.md

       STOP
       END

 Because it is bigger, we can study it on several levels and learn something from each.
+For instance, before we analyze the code in detail, we might consider whether this program is truly "typical."
+It is unlikely that a square root routine would be packaged as a main program that reads its input from a file--a function with an argument would be far more useful.
+Even assuming that we really do want a main program that computes square roots, is it likely that we would want it to compute only one before stopping?

+This unfortunate tendency to write overly restricted code influences how we write programs that are supposed to be general.
+Soon enough we shall meet programs designed to keep track of exactly seventeen salesmen, to sort precisely 500 numbers, to trace through just one maze.
+We can only guess at how much of the program rewriting that goes on every day actually amounts to entering parameters via the compiler.